 Step 4.
 Select all the hidden or wanted files (a step required for method 1 only), hit Recover, set your save path and then click Sure.

 Step 5.
 Press the Open tab to lead you to the shown or recovered hidden files.

 WorkinTool Data Recovery enables you to cope with the issues concerning USB drives and SD cards as follows:

-- Fix SD card not showing up
+- Recover formatted SD card

 - Recover data from a corrupted SD card